Corum L’Épargne: sports marketing and gamification to boost brand awareness

 Influencer marketing campaign: the example of Celio

-Social networks have transformed the way brands communicate.
-Influencer marketing is adapting to these new codes and is focusing on levers such as gamification, interactivity and influence.
+It cannot be repeated often enough: social networks have completely transformed the way brands communicate.
+Influencer marketing is adapting to these new codes and is now focusing on levers such as gamification, interactivity and influence.

-The brands that come out on top are those that take advantage of these levers to create engaging campaigns.
-This is true for Celio, the men’s ready-to-wear brand.
+The brands that come out on top are those that take advantage of these levers to create highly engaging campaigns.
+This is particularly true of Celio, the men’s ready-to-wear brand.

-Launched via our gamified marketing platform, we take you behind the scenes of an original and effective competition.
-You’ll also find some practices for launching your own campaign.
+Launched via our gamified marketing platform, this article takes you behind the scenes of an example of an original and effective competition.
+You’ll also find some best practices for launching your own marketing campaign.

 La caisse des Pères: a perfect example of an influencer marketing campaign